slatedocs/slate/source/index.html.md

 After a trustline is created, you'll see the custom asset in the account's balance.

-The following gif shows you an account's state after it gets created without the trustline to AnchorX asset.
+The following GIF shows you an account's state after it gets created without the trustline to AnchorX asset.
 You can see that the balance key only shows native.

 ![](https://d3vv6lp55qjaqc.cloudfront.net/items/113r1e353x3S1s1V2k2I/Screen%20Recording%202018-07-09%20at%2002.56%20PM.gif?X-CloudApp-Visitor-Id=49274&v=559df5f9)